GENERAL INFORMATION: 503-823-4000

 1. Prior to the adoption of a permanent rule, the Director will:

 a.
 Publish a notice in a newspaper of general circulation in the City.
 The notice must be published not less than thirty days before the hearing.
 The notice must identify the place, time and purpose for the hearing; a brief description of the subjects covered by the proposed rule; the final date for acceptance of written comments; the location to submit comments and the location where copies of the full set of the proposed rules may be obtained.
-A copy of the notice will be provided to the Office of Neighborhood Involvement at least thirty days before the hearing.
+A copy of the notice will be provided to the Office of Community & Civic Life at least thirty days before the hearing.

 b.
 At the hearing, a designee of the Director will hear testimony and receive written comments regarding the proposed rules.
 The designee will provide a recommendation to the Director.
 The recommendation will take into consideration the comments received.